Busy Bees Information Page

 In Understanding the World we will explore the units:

-Spring A:
+Summer A:

-Spring B:
+Summer B:

 Through learning about these themes we will show curiosity about the world around us. making links to make sense of the world.